SpencerLabAQ/AIPT/README.md

 #### Experiment pipeline

-Given the extensive time required to complete the training phase, we provide a dump of the already trained models ([results/models/](./results/models/)), which are ready for use in running evaluations and future studies.
+Given the extensive time required to complete the training phase, we provide a dump of the already trained models ([results/models/](./results/models/)) with the **full dataset**, which are ready for use in running evaluations and future studies.

+With the default settings, the provided checkpoints will be used to perform the evaluation avoiding to run the training from scratch.
+In the following subsection, we provide instructions on how to train the models from scratch.

+##### Model Training from scratch

-You can train the models from scratch by uncommenting the line below in the [run_training.sh](run_training.sh) file:
+You can train the models from scratch by **uncommenting** the line below in the [run_training.sh](run_training.sh) file:
 ```bash
 python fit.py &> logs/fit.log
 ```
-and removing the [results/models/](./results/models/) folder.
-Otherwise, the provided checkpoints will be used to perform the evaluation avoiding to run the training from scratch.
+and **removing** the [results/models/](./results/models/) folder.

 #### Running
 ```shell